nhe150/Gungnir/README.md

 ## Building Gungnir
 * sbt compile.
 To compile this project
+* sbt test.
+To run tests of this project
-* sbt assembly.
+* sbt "set test in assembly := {}" clean assembly.
 To build fat jar, and then run with spark-submit

 ## Run Gungnir